 All students must take the Medical College Admission Test (MCAT) to be considered for admission to medical school, and each program defines its own minimum score requirements.
 This test is usually taken during the junior year of study in a bachelor's degree program.

 Step 3: Complete a Medical School Program

-Medical school is a 4-year course of study that leads to a Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.).
-The first two years generally focus on classroom and laboratory instruction in science and medicine topics, like anatomy and physiology, pharmacology, diagnosis and medical ethics.
-The final two years consist of clinical rotations, during which time the student gains hands-on experience in multiple medical specialties.
+Medical school is a four-year course of study that leads to a Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.).
+The first two years generally focus on classroom and laboratory instruction in science and medicine topics, like anatomy and physiology, pharmacology, diagnosis, and medical ethics.
+The final two years consist of clinical rotations, during which time the students gain hands-on experience in multiple medical specialties.